-The research by Guo et al., (2014) demonstrated a method to decompose the total sediment transport by analyzing tidal asymmetry under the effect of river discharge and overtide in a 1-D model study.
+The research by Guo et al. (2014) showed that the decomposition of the total sediment transport can be analyzed by tidal asymmetry under the effect of river discharge and overtide in a 1-D model study.
 They identified three major components, namely: residual sediment transport from Eulerian net transport (ENT), Euler-induced asymmetry (EIA) and tide-induced asymmetry (TIA).The spatial variation of these three components were used to explain the process of sediment transport in terms of the relative significance of river discharge and tidal asymmetry.

-To explore how tidal asymmetry contributes to the distribution of energy under different forcing conditions, we decompose the total current and surface elevation into residual current and water level, and periodic M2 and M4 tidal currents and elevation in a similar manner to Guo et al (2014), as:
+To explore how tidal asymmetry contributes to the distribution of energy under different forcing conditions, we decompose the total current and surface elevation into residual current and water level, and periodic M2 and M4 tidal currents and elevation in a similar manner to Guo et al. (2014), as:

 u=u0x+u2xcosωt-kx+u4xcos⁡(2ωt-2kx+∅) (14)